Save Extra Cost & Increase Your ROI Buy Now

 • Prevent defects rather than identifying and fixing them

-• The left side in V shape model is the software development life cycle (SDLC)
+• The left side in V shape model is the SDLC

 • The right side in V shape model is the software test life cycle (STLC)